 Insulin, by definition, is “a peptide hormone produced by the beta cells of the pancreatic islets.”
 If you haven’t taken anatomy & physiology, or a course in cell biology, this probably means nothing to you.
 Most of us think of insulin as one of two things:

 Insulin is a peptide hormone.
-When you see the term “peptide” it simply means that it is made of protein.
-This means that the hormone is manufactured from the products of the meat (or plant-based protein) that you consume in your diet.
-Insulin is manufactured by the pancreas.
-The pancreas is a relatively small organ in the body which has both exocrine function (i.e. creates hormones and enzymes that are secreted into a duct that does not enter the common blood stream) and endocrine function (i.e. creates hormones and enzymes that are directly secreted into the common bloodstream).
+When you see the term “peptide,” it simply means that something is made of protein.
+This means that the hormone is manufactured from the products of the meat or plant-based proteins in your diet.
+Insulin is manufactured by the pancreas, a relatively small organ in the body that has both exocrine function (creates hormones and enzymes that are secreted into a duct that does not enter the common blood stream), and endocrine function (creates hormones and enzymes that are directly secreted into the common bloodstream).

 Insulin is the primary mechanism by which cells are made to take glucose in for storage.
-We need insulin because cells of the human body are surrounded by a semi-permeable outer layer (only some things can get in without help).
+We need insulin because the cells of the human body are surrounded by a semi-permeable outer layer (only some things can get in without help).
 To help explain this better, let me use an example of a recent experience I had at a concert:

 Glucose would like to get into the show, but the bouncer says no. Insulin takes pity, tells the bouncer, “He’s with me,” so that goofy glucose gets into the show, and then the cute girl walks away, having done her good deed for the day.

 Now that we have a vision in mind, let’s talk about it in a more scientific manner.
 When the relative level of glucose in the blood is too high, insulin is secreted.
-Insulin traverses through the body and arrives at the surface of the cell membrane, and a complex process occurs where the Glucose Transporter Type 4 (GLUT4) signaling pathway is activated, which causes a GLUT4 to migrate to the surface.
-There, they begin to actively transport glucose from the blood supply into the cells where it can be:
+Insulin traverses through the body and arrives at the surface of the cell membrane, and a complex process occurs where the glucose transporter type 4 (GLUT4) signaling pathway is activated, which causes a GLUT4 to migrate to the surface.
+There, they begin to actively transport glucose from the blood supply into the cells, where it can be: